uibk-dps-teaching/ps_os_2021/exercise06/README.md

 # Exercise 6

-This week we are investigating various _scheduling algorithms_ by implementing them in C. To this end, we provide a _scheduler simulation framework_, which will be explained in more detail in the next section.
+This week you will be investigating various _scheduling algorithms_ by implementing them in C. To this end, we provide a _scheduler simulation framework_, which will be explained in more detail in the next section.